Inhibited radiative decay enhances single-photon emitters: Results

 Alongside the band structure, we show the normalized LDOS in a symmetric PCW that is open at both ends.
 It was simulated using a finite-difference time-domain method~\cite{oskooi_meep_2010} for an emitter with an in-plane electric dipole perpendicular to the waveguide direction (\(y\) dipole) at the field maximum of the guided mode (cf. Fig.~\ref{fig:figure2}~c).
 The LDOS shows a strong spectral dependence~\cite{javadi_numerical_2018}: In the frequency range of the even guided mode (red in Fig.~\ref{fig:figure2}~d), it is equal to or greater than one (gray line), and it increases towards the edge of the band gap (\(\rho/\rho_\mathrm{bulk} > 10\)) as the group velocity tends to zero~\cite{lodahl_interfacing_2015, gonzalez-tudela_lightmatter_2024}.
 Thus, the radiative decay of transitions in this frequency range is enhanced via the Purcell effect.
 In practice, the maximum achievable Purcell enhancement is limited by finite size effects~\cite{faggiani_implementing_2017} and ultimately by fabrication imperfections~\cite{hughes_extrinsic_2005}.
 In the band gap, between approximately \SI{190}{\tera\hertz} and \SI{195}{\tera\hertz}, emission is strongly suppressed (\(\rho/\rho_\mathrm{bulk} < 0.1\)).
 At lower frequencies, where only unguided slab modes are available, the suppression is weaker but still considerable (\(0.1 < \rho/\rho_\mathrm{bulk} < 1\)).

-In addition to the spectral dependence, the LDOS exhibits a spatial variation: The Purcell enhancement is most substantial at the electric field maximum and vanishes at positions with a small field.
-Fig.~\ref{fig:figure2}~d only shows the LDOS at the maximum of the electric field component $E_y$ for a dipole oriented parallel to the field; the spectra for other dipole orientations and positions in the investigated structures are presented in Appendix~\ref{apxldos}.
-Independent of the specific position and orientation in the waveguide, the emission of erbium dopants on all unwanted transitions from the optically excited state $Y_1$ to the higher-lying crystal field levels of the ground-state manifold ($Z_2$ to $Z_8$), will be strongly suppressed.
+In addition to the spectral dependence, the LDOS exhibits a spatial variation: The Purcell enhancement is most substantial at the electric-field maximum and vanishes at positions with a small field.
+Fig.~\ref{fig:figure2}~d only shows the LDOS at the maximum of the electric field component $E_y$ for a dipole oriented parallel to the field; the spectra for other dipole orientations and positions in the investigated structures are presented in Sec.
+I of the supplementary information.
+There, one can see that independent of the specific position and orientation in the waveguide, the emission of erbium dopants on all unwanted transitions from the optically excited state $Y_1$ to the higher-lying crystal-field levels of the ground-state manifold ($Z_2$ to $Z_8$) will be strongly suppressed.
 This inhibition of spontaneous emission leads to an increase in the lifetime of the $Y_1$ state.

 The effect is counteracted for dopants at the field maximum whose dipole matches the electric field orientation, such that the emission on the $Y_1\rightarrow Z_1$ transition is enhanced.
 By choosing suitable parameters for the geometry of the photonic crystal waveguide, the enhancement of the $Y_1\rightarrow Z_1$ transition can be precisely adjusted to compensate for the inhibition of the other transitions.
 In this way, the emission can be channeled almost entirely into the desired mode without changing the lifetime of the emitters.